 Students in the High School Honors program receive up to eight Boston University credits for the courses they take.
 Most other colleges and universities will accept these credits for courses in which students have earned a grade of C or higher, but you need to confirm this with the school(s) the student may attend.
 Students who matriculate at BU will have these courses count toward their overall GPA.
 The grades received in these courses are permanent and cannot be removed from a student’s record.

 Academic Immersion (AIM), Research in Science & Engineering (RISE), Summer Challenge, and Summer Preview students do not receive academic credit.
 These students are provided certificates of completion.
-RISE Practicum, Summer Challenge, AIM Creative Writing, AIM Psychology, and Summer Preview students will also receive written evaluations from their instructors following the conclusion of the program.
+RISE Practicum, Summer Challenge, AIM Creative Writing, AIM Psychology, AIM Global Studies, and Summer Preview students will also receive written evaluations from their instructors following the conclusion of the program.